Security of Data: A Top Retail Initiative

-In addition, a cloud solution provides increased security and data protection in which customer and associated information will reside at a data center instead of at the store level.
+In addition, a cloud solution provides increased security and data protection in which customers and associated information will reside at a data center instead of at the store level.
 STORIS’ cloud furniture retail solution is hosted in a premier data center and integrates every aspect of a business, giving retailers unique visibility into all transactional processes.
 By centralizing point of sale, customer management, and inventory control, retailers gain valuable business intelligence.
 At STORIS, we understand the importance of protection.

 For a decade, STORIS has taken the initiative to ensure its ERP software is PA-DSS compliant.
 Since release 8.8, STORIS has been listed as a validated payment application on the PCI Security Standards Council website (https://www.pcisecuritystandards.org ), working closely with a Qualified Security Assessor (QSA) to fully understand security requirements.
 In addition to being dedicated to providing the utmost security with debit and credit card processing, STORIS understands the importance to secure Personal Identifiable Information (PII) and has focused continuous efforts in the encryption and storage of this data.

-In addition, STORIS’ certification for Security Management Plan (SMP) is currently 90% completed.
+In addition, STORIS’ certification for Security Management Plan (SMP) is completed.
 The SMP was partially voluntary and implemented to ensure advanced security measures and policies are created and addressed to in all STORIS offices and for all STORIS employees and visitors.

 Retailers are understanding that POS software needs to be updated regularly to keep up technology advancements, yet 30% of retailers continue to operate with POS hardware that is at least six years old.
 With technology capabilities rapidly expanding and security rising in importance, guaranteeing the security of data is recommended as a top retail initiative in 2019.